 - Walsall Metropolitan Borough Council

 - Wolverhampton City Council

 How is the Personal Health Record mobile app and website different to other solutions?

-Personal Health Record will pull information from the Integrated Care Record One Health and Care; giving you a summary view of your record which will include data from your GP, as well as any Secondary Care, Community Services (including Mental Health) and social care providers involved directly in your care.
+Personal Health Record will display information from the shared care record One Health and Care; giving you a summary view of your record which will include data from your GP, as well as any secondary care, community services (including mental health) and social care providers involved directly in your care.

-You may have access to websites and apps linked to your GP practice and some of the features include the ability to request repeat prescriptions and appointments.
-Personal Health Record does not include such features and therefore you will need to continue using your GP-facing apps.
-Until such time when the PHR is linked to the NHSApp.
+- You may have access to websites and apps linked to your GP practice, and some of the features include the ability to request repeat prescriptions and appointments.
+Personal Health Record does not include such features and therefore you will need to continue using your GP-facing apps until such a time when the PHR is linked to the NHSApp.

 How can the Personal Health Record app be downloaded?

 The Personal Health Record app will be free to download from the App Store (Apple devices) and Google Play (Android devices) in 2021.
 You will also be able to access it through your internet browser on your PC, tablet, or laptop when the new website is live.